 The first day was a long and demanding day.
 We left Cusco by bus early in the morning and arrived at the Mirador de Capuliyoc around 11:30.
-There is a shop, restaurant and even an simple hotel at the Mirador.
-From here the hike starts at an altitude of 2900m.
+There is a shop, restaurant and even a simple hotel at the Mirador.

 A steep descent is sometimes more demanding than hiking up!
 We took a short break at campsite Playa Rosalina near the bridge where we bought some snacks and drinks to refuel.
 You could spend the night at Playa Rosalina, but it will make the climb to Choquequirao the next day a very long and tough one.
-For that reason, we decided to climb 540 meter to Santa Rosa Baja.
-At 5:30 we arrived at Santa Rosa were we pitched our tent.
-The owner prepared a nutritious meal for us!
+For that reason, we decided to continue and ascent to the next campsite: Santa Rosa Baja.

 Day 2: Santa Rosa – Choquequirao

 From Santa Rosa to Choquequirao it is a tough climb of 1000 altimeters.
 You will cross a small mountain village Marampata.
 Once you arrive at Marampata the toughest part of the climb is behind you and from there on it is about a one hour walk to Choquequirao.
 On the part of the trek between Marampata and Choquequirao you will already have stunning views on the terraces of Choquequirao.

 Most people put up camp or stay in a hotel in Marampata to visit Choquequirao.
 We recommend to continue the hike and spend the night at the Choquequirao campsite instead.
 It provides more freedom to visit the Choquequirao site in the afternoon and next morning.